Marco Fossati: Hajduk Split

 On 11 February 2021, Fossati was sent on a six-month loan to Croatian First Football League side HNK Hajduk Split.
 He joined Hajduk Split permanently on 31 August.

 Universitatea Cluj

 On 23 September 2023, Fossati joined Romanian Liga I club Universitatea Cluj.

 Return to Italy

 On 23 August 2024, Fossati signed with AlbinoLeffe in Serie C.

 International career

 Fossati started his youth international career in a training camp for players born in 1992 and 1993.
 He then played his first match in Saarland quadrangular tournament.
 He played all three matches in 2009 U-17 Euro qualifying, and all three matches in the elite round.
-In the final round Azzurrini lost to Germany in semi-final, but still qualified for 2009 FIFA U-17 World Cup.
+In the final round Azzurrini lost to Germany in the semi-final, but still qualified for 2009 FIFA U-17 World Cup.
 At the World Junior Cup, he played all five matches.
 After a call-up to Italy U-19 team in September 2010, he never received a call-up again.

 Fossati returned to international teams from 2012 to 2013.